idaholab/moose/python/doc/content/python/peacock.md

 ### Apply/Add Button

 !style! halign=left
-The button in the bottom left will either show "Apply" or "Add" depending on wheter you are editing or adding an item.
+The button in the bottom left will either show "Apply" or "Add" depending on whether you are editing or adding an item.
 Click this button to save your changes.
 !style-end!

 ### New Parameter Button

 !style! halign=left
 The "New Parameter" button will add a new row to the Parameter Table.
 You can fill in the Name and Value cells of this new row to add a new parameter.
-You should not need to add new parameters often: this button exists for the rares cases in which Peacock does not know about a valid parameter for this object.
+You should not need to add new parameters often: this button exists for the rare cases in which Peacock does not know about a valid parameter for this object.
 This can occur in certain circumstances involving custom Actions.
 !style-end!

 ### Cancel Button